-where we used \eqref{onlinear orbital stability-apply1} in the second inequality. \end{proof} \begin{remark} Another important approach to study nonlinear stability of the equilibria is to view the equilibria as global minimizers of a suitable functional and use the minimizing property (i.e. the variational approach).
-For the Kelvin-Stuart vortices, the functional could be chosen as the PEC functional for the perturbed vorticity
+where $C>0$ is a constant depending on $\|\omega_{\ep_0}\|_{L^\infty}, \|\omega_{\ep_0}\|_{L^2}, \|\omega_{\ep_0}\|_{L^3}, \delta$ and $M$. \end{remark} \begin{remark} Another standard approach to nonlinear stability is variational: one tries to characterize the equilibrium as a global minimizer of a suitable Lyapunov functional and then exploit this minimizing property.
+For the Kelvin--Stuart vortices, a natural candidate is the pseudoenergy-Casimir functional

-over the constraint set $ Y_{non}$, which is defined in \eqref{def-X-non-ep}.
-Direct computation gives $H'(\omega_\ep)=0$, and thus,
+defined on the space $Y_{non}$ in \eqref{def-X-non-ep}.
+A direct computation gives